leeorei/Econ-Thesis/README.md

   (e) stargazer

 (3) Run the "New Data Gathering, Cleaning, and Regressions.ipynb" file in Jupyter Notebooks locally.
 If you would like to run the code purely as a Python file then simply copy and paste all the code from the file into a text file and then save that file as a .py file instead.
 Then it can be run from the Python terminal or another Python IDE.

+Questions about these documents may be addressed to lni98@umd.edu.